 The resource request buffer threshold is equal to 2(Resource request buffer threshold exponent) octets, using the Resource Request Buffer Threshold Exponent subfield in the most recently received NDP Feedback Report Parameter Set element sent by the AP to which the STA is associated.
 The resource request buffer threshold is equal to 256 octets if no NDP Feedback Report Parameter Set element has been sent by the AP to which the STA is associated.

+11ax Editor: Add the following sentence at the end of the 2nd parapgraph of 27.5.3.2.2 Padding for trigger frame or frame containing UMRS Control field as follows:

+An AP transmitting an NDP Feedback Report Poll Trigger frame shall ensure that a MinTrigProcTime of at least 16 µs passes from the last User Info field not equal to 4095.